ChristopherBeck-SML/Intranet_Obsidian/Features/Admin/User Control/Remove Users.md

+#feature
 #done

+### Summary
+Ability to remove intranet users from the Admin dashboard - Removes existing user record in the security database.

+#### To Implement
+- [x] Add Remove User button
+- [x] Query admin for username of user to delete
+	- Pass username given to XHR
-Remove user access from the database
+- [x] Remove user record from Security Database
-Remove user record from the authentication DB
+- *Remove user from Active Directory?
-Remove from AD?
+- *Remove users O365 email account?*